 You can also download our challenge cards for use on activity tables.
 Each one states the aim of the challenge with extension ideas to keep everyone busy.

 Can you fix the astronauts glove?
-This is a great activity to cover Everyday Materials at Key Stage 1.
+This is a great activity to cover Everyday Materials at Key Stage 1 or just a fun STEM Challenge!

 Engineer an arm for the Space Station using pneumatics and K’nex.